Nathan Cavaleri: 2003–2012: Dirty Skanks & Nat Col and the Kings

-2012–2018: Health concerns
+2012–2018: health concerns

 By 2012 Cavaleri started having health concerns and noticed he was getting panic attacks before gigs.
-Cavaleri got through a few more gigs but soon decided he didn't want to keep on touring.
+Cavaleri got through a few more gigs but soon decided he did not want to keep on touring.
 He suffered serious insomnia, anxiety and depression.
 Cavaleri met with doctors who suggested medication, but he instead adopted a more holistic approach; completing a mindfulness course, visiting a psychologist regularly, meeting a clinical nutritionist and exploring integrated medicine.
 He undertook activities away from music, like surfing and meditation.

 At the start of 2016, Cavaleri quietly made his return to the stage for the first time in three and a half years, performing one song with Kenny Jewell at a local gig.
 This performance reignited Cavaleri's passion for music.

-2018–2020: relaunch of career and Demons
+2018–2021: relaunch of career and Demons

 2019 saw Nathan Cavaleri return to the stage after a 5-year struggle with anxiety/depression.

 In October 2019, Cavaleri released the 4-track EP Demons.
 All four tracks were released as singles, with the single "29 Gold Stars" receiving rave reviews from triple j, double j, MusicFeeds and PileRats.

 In 2020, three more singles were released, before a forthcoming studio album, also titled Demons, set for release on 6 August 2020.

-2020–present: Twitch

-In April 2020, Nathan started his Twitch career after being encouraged to join by a fellow Twitch creator, Pestily, after meeting at a Starlight Children's Foundation event.

-In May 2021, Nathan became partnered on Twitch.
+2022–present: Miracles

+In April 2023, Cavaleri announced the forthcoming release of his fourth studio album, Miracles.
+The album was released on 16 June 2023.